 Need help with a prepaid plan?
-Well no worries, Verizon has you covered there with its customer service.
+Well no worries, Verizon has you covered there with its customer service, which has scored a 71 with the American Customer Satisfaction Index.
 There is a support page purely dedicated to prepaid plans and services.
 There are FAQs, a community section, snail mail addresses, and a live chat feature in case you need support.

 There are also device shortcuts to help you out, specifically designed for prepaid plans.
 Here are the following prepaid functions: